KeanuAaron/SurveyBot/README.md

 # SurveyBot
 A survey bot aimed to automate Guest Satisfaction Surveys

-This specific file goes directly to Buffalo Wild Wings survey online @ https://bwwlistens.com.
+This specific code example goes directly to Red Lobster survey online @ https://redlobstersurvey.com.
-The program can be altered ever so slightly to interact with different surveys online, eg. Cheddars, Red Lobster etc.
+The program can be altered ever so slightly to interact with different surveys online, eg. Cheddars, Buffalo Wild Wings, CVS etc. Change the code automation under the commented lines under the activate_survey(server_name, digit_code) method.
-Currently, the automation is not complete, I've ran out of 16-digit codes to use, so I am in the process of retreiving more so that I can complete this.

 HOW TO USE:
 ===========